 - Side-effects are uncommon if you take a non-steroidal anti-inflammatory painkiller for just a few days at a time, during each period.
 Read the leaflet that comes with the tablets for a full list of possible side-effects and cautions.

-- The intrauterine system (IUS).
 A special intrauterine contraceptive called the IUS is an option if you also need long-term contraception.
+This is a T-shaped plastic frame that is inserted into the womb (uterus).
 The IUS slowly releases a progestogen hormone called levonorgestrel.
 This 'thins' the lining of the womb.
-It is a good contraceptive, but also reduces the amount of pain and bleeding during periods.
-See separate leaflet called Intrauterine System (IUS) which describes the IUS in more detail.
+It is a very effective contraceptive, and also reduces the amount of pain and bleeding during periods.
+See the separate leaflet called Intrauterine System (IUS) which describes the IUS in more detail.

-- Other progestogen contraceptives.
 Another option if you also need contraception is to try another type of contraception that contains progestogen.
+These might also be recommended if you can't have combined hormonal contraception (some people have medical conditions that make it unsafe).
 Options include the progestogen only contraceptive pill, the progestogen implant, or an injectable progestogen contraceptive.
-See separate leaflets called Progestogen-only Contraceptive Pill (POP), Contraceptive Implant, and Contraceptive Injection which describe these options in more detail.
+See the separate leaflets called Progestogen-only Contraceptive Pill (POP), Contraceptive Implant, and Contraceptive Injection which describe these options in more detail.

-- A transcutaneous electrical nerve stimulation (TENS) machine.
 A TENS machine can be an option for women who prefer not to use medication.
 These machines give out a small electrical current.
 They seem to work by interfering with pain signals which are sent to the brain from the nerves.
 However, you would normally have to buy a TENS machine, as they are not available on the NHS for the treatment of period pain.
-See separate leaflet called TENS Machines for more details.
+See the separate leaflet called TENS Machines for more details.

-If you have an intrauterine contraceptive device (IUCD - also known as 'the coil') and have painful periods, the treatments for primary dysmenorrhoea (described above) often help.
+If you have an intrauterine device (IUD - also known as 'the copper coil') and have painful periods, the treatments for primary dysmenorrhoea (described above) often help.
 However, some women prefer to have their IUCD removed if symptoms do not improve.

 Further reading and references